zwave-js/node-zwave-js/packages/core/api.md

     Temporary = -2
 }

+// Warning: (ae-missing-release-tag) "securityClassIsLongRange" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function securityClassIsLongRange(secClass: SecurityClass | undefined): secClass is S2SecurityClass;

 // Warning: (ae-missing-release-tag) "securityClassIsS2" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public